almastercubito-alt/the-space-mod-Luanti-/README.md

 This is the repository of the new and in development The space mod for luanti, here you can find the most recent version

  # Instalation
-Download the code of the latest version in a .zip file and decompres it in a folder with the mod name, put the decompresed folder in the mods folder of Luanti
+Download the code of the latest version in a .zip file and decompresd it , put the decompresed folder in the mods folder of Luanti

  #INFO
  -What is this mod?
 The space mod is a mod for minetest game in luanti, in the future it will feature, Oxigen and live suport systems, machines, moon dimension, rocket          system, space station and asteroid mining.